mattopia/spectraclock/README.md

 If the light is blinking every second, check the wiring between the RS-485 adapter and the clock.
 It should go straight through, i.e. + to +, - to -, gnd to gnd.
 Also try flipping the send/receive wires.

 If the clock is synchronizing but the seconds digits are flashing, the script is likely sending an unsynchronized flag.
 Try running the script without `--ntp` and see if the issue goes away.
 If it does, make sure you have chrony properly installed and configured.
 Or, simply exclude the `--ntp` flag in your systemd unit file.

+If the time is synchronizing but it's incorrect, run the script in debug mode and look at the time messages being sent.
+If they match the clock, check your Pi's system time.
+The Pi doesn't have an on-board clock and it _must_ synchronize over the Internet.
+Check your network configuration and your timezone configuration.
+If you installed chrony, make sure it's configured properly and that you disabled `systemd-timesyncd`.